bugsounet/MMM-GoogleAssistant/README.md

   - @bugsounet
 - License : MIT
   - **By terms of Google Assistant SDK, You are not allowed to use or provide this module for commercial purpose.**

+## Thanks
+ - To [@sdetweil](https://github.com/sdetweil/MagicMirror_scripts): For his magical scripts !
+ - To all for using this modules !
+ - To contributors for helping doing the wiki !